06/09/2016 at 08:05 #48117

 Shooting and combat that are each appropriately effective, when used by units in historically viable ways;

-Unit cohesion/morale that plays a crucial role in determining victory, and an important role of commanders is to aid in unit cohesion;
+Unit cohesion/morale that plays a crucial role in determining victory, with commanders having an important role in aiding unit combat and/or cohesion;

 Command bases that may move independently or attach themselves to a unit, with a viable risk/reward balance for either option;